 Buying A Home For Resale Value

-If you're preparing to search for a new home in the Eastside Seattle area, you'll want to consider two sets of criteria.
+If you're preparing to search for a new home, you'll want to consider two sets of criteria.
 The first set of criteria defines what you want, and most of all need, for your family to be happy in the home.
 We've talked about creating your list of, and separating housing wants and needs in previous blog posts.

 The elements that contribute to resale value make up the second set of criteria.
 Unless you are entering retirement and purchasing your very last home, there's a good chance you'll want to sell this one someday - and you'll want to sell for the highest possible price.
 Make a purchase with the following elements in mind to increase your home's resale potential when it comes time to sell.